ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/database.md

 ## Viewing information about databases in the UI
 {: webui-databases}

-In the service dashboard, select **Databases** in the side navigation pane to view the name and size of your databases.
+On the service dashboard, select **Databases** in the side navigation pane to view the name and size of your databases.

 ## Viewing information about databases from the CLI
 {: cli-databases}